10+ Cyber Security Decisions You (and Me) Will Regret in The Future

 And how to better tackle security challenges

 We may not realize it, but our daily routine habits have long-term effects.
-Some of them are positives, others could be in a negative note, but there is always at least one lesson to be learned.
+Some of them are positives, others could be on a negative note, but there is always at least one lesson to be learned.
 If you choose to eat healthy regularly, this habit will surely impact your lifestyle for the next years.
-If you read a few pages of one book every day, you’ll see the world from different angles and better understand people and the world we live in.
+If you read only a few pages of one book every day, you’ll see the world from different angles, enrich your vocabulary, and better understand people and the world we live in.

-This applies to cyber security (decisions) as well.
+This applies to cybersecurity (decisions) as well.
 And let’s say that”within every decision, comes great responsibility.”
 Our daily habits we use in the digital landscape can impact greatly our future.
-If you are like me, you probably want to know that all your valuable digital assests such as photos, work-related documents and files, apps, emails are in a safe and secure place.
+If you are like me, you probably want to know that all your valuable digital assets such as photos, work-related documents, and files, apps, emails are in a safe and secure place.

-I really hope you don’t have the widely-spread mindset “It can’t happen to me”, and assume you can’t be a victim.
-Cyber criminals don’t target only large organizations or institutions, everyone is exposed and can be vulnerable to all kind of cyber attacks.
+I really hope you don’t have the widely-spread mindset “It can’t happen to me”, and assume you can’t become a victim.
+Cybercriminals don’t target only large organizations or institutions, everyone is exposed and can be vulnerable to all kind of cyber attacks.
 Is wrong to think that.
-We should take all the necessary precautions to better secure our online identity.
+We should take precautions to better secure our online identity.

 With wise security choices come no regrets.

 Did you know a recent reportfound that cyber attacks are in the top three risks for the society, along with natural disaster and extreme weather?

 You shouldn’t be surprised!
-Life on the Internet doesn’t provide safety as we’d want it, or as we tend to think it does (the “security by default” mentality).
+The digital landscape doesn’t provide safety as we’d want it, or as we think it should (the “security by default” mentality).
 There are online threats with every click we take and we need to think about our online behavior seriously.
 It is essential to adjust our habits so that we can become our own layer of protection.

-Don’t expose yourself out there and take security choices you’ll regret in the upcoming years.
+Don’t expose yourself and your valuable data out there and take security choices you’ll regret in the upcoming years.
 Learn how to be resilient and easily detect online threats.